How to Export a Shapefile Table to Excel

 Did you know that you can convert an attribute table directly to an Excel spreadsheet in ArcGIS?

 If you are using ArcGIS 10.2 and above or ArcGIS Pro, you can use the “Table to Excel” tool to export attribute tables to Excel.

 The Table to Excel Tool in the Conversion Toolbox

 In the Conversion Toolbox, expand it so you can see the Excel toolset.
 Once again, expand the toolset and double-click the Table to Excel Tool.

-Simply, add your table that you want to convert to a spreadsheet.
+Simply, add the table that you want to convert to a spreadsheet.
 Finally, give the Excel file a name in the output.

-In addition, you can set to show field aliases in the output take.
+In addition, you can set it to show field aliases in the output table.
 This determines how to display column headers in the spreadsheet.

-Lastly, you can change subtypes as values or its coded-value domain.
+Lastly, you can change subtypes as values or their coded-value domain.

 Now, It’s Your Turn